philanc/slua/README.md

 src/lua/luaconf.h:
 - modification of LUA_PATH_DEFAULT and LUA_CPATH_DEFAULT

 - lua.c is not used.
 It is replaced with src/slua.c.
-The preloaded libraries are added in sluac.c (look for "preloaded libraries", close to the end of the file)
+The only differences between lua.c and slua.c are the replacement of the readline interface with linoise, and the addition of the preloaded libraries (look for "preloaded libraries", close to the end of the slua.c)

 - replacement of readline with linenoise